 Now that $\tilde{p}^{(0)}$ has been settled, Eqs.
 (29) and (30) can be collapsed into a single equation.
-The general solution of the resulting ODE proves to be identical for both velocities.
+The general solution of the resulting ordinary differential equation (ODE) proves to be identical for both velocities.
 The differences emerge when applying the boundary conditions corresponding to each vortical component.
-For example, either axial or tangential equations reduce to
+For example, either axial or tangential equations reduce to a)